KxSystems/docs/docs/cloud/azure/architecture.md

 In standard tick scripts, the RDB tables are indexed (using hash tables), typically by the product identifier.
 Indexing has a significant impact on query speed, resulting in slower data ingestion.
 The insert function takes care of the indexing; during an update it also updates the hash table.

-Performance of the CPU and memory in the chosen Azure VM instance impacts on the overall sustainable rates of ingest and queryable rate of this realtime kdb+ function.
+The performance of the CPU and memory in the chosen Azure VM instance impacts the rate at which data is ingested and the time taken to execute data queries.

 ### Historical database